Ravens extend regular-season run, dominate Texans 33-16

 Deshaun Watson threw for 275 yards and a touchdown, but also threw an interception and was sacked four times and hit 13 other times for the Texans (0-2), who played their home opener without fans because of the coronavirus pandemic.

-Jackson threw for 204 yards and had 54 yards rushing on a day when the Ravens outrushed Houston 230-51.
+Watson has lost two games in his NFL career by more than 14 points and both of them have been to Jackson and the Ravens, who dominated Houston 41-7 last season.

+“It’s never good to be 0-2,” Watson said.
+“No one likes to lose.
+At least I don’t like to lose (but) you can’t get discouraged.
+It’s a long year.”

-The Ravens were up 3-0 when Houston went for it on fourth-and-1 from their 34 late in the first quarter.
+The Ravens were up 3-0 when Houston went for it on fourth-and-1 from its 34 late in the first quarter.
 Watson’s pass was incomplete, giving the Ravens a short field.

 Four plays later, Jackson found Patrick Ricard for a 1-yard touchdown to extend the lead to 10-0.